-- The actual position values are referenced to the active (shifted) datum. - The datum shown in the additional status display is referenced to the machine datum, whereby the TNC accounts for the manually set datum.
+- The actual position values are referenced to the active (shifted) datum. - The actual position values shown in the additional status display are referenced to the manually set datum.

 DATUM SHIFT with datum tables (Cycle 7)

 Datums from a datum table can be referenced either to the current datum or to the machine datum (depending on machine parameter 7475).